Prediction intervals for neural network models using weighted asymmetric loss functions: Experiments and results

-In Fig.\,\ref{fig:example1}, the prediction and PI of two randomly chosen products have been plotted.
-It can be seen that the width of PIs remains relatively consistent over time, however, there are some clear outliers on this regard, for example the spike upwards around 2022-04-30 on product 2.
-The (weekly) periodic sales behaviour, which can also be seen in the median forecast, combined with an unusually high sale the day before, caused the model to widen the prediction interval.
-As a result, the historic sales data is indeed captured within the PI.
-Note that on the week before, this had failed.
+While the widths of the prediction intervals generally remain consistent over time, there are some exceptions.
+A typical example is the spike of upper PI on 1 May for the first product: an unusually high sale on the previous week's same weekday, combined with a periodic (weekly) sales behaviour, caused the model to increase the uncertainty.
+As a result, the historic sales data points are indeed captured within the interval.

-Based on the tested 70\%, 80\% and 90\%\,PIs, on average, the width of the interval grows with increasing probability level.
-Under the assumption of either Laplacian or Gaussian distribution of the errors, the last percentage points before reaching $100\%$ should correspond to the largest widening of the prediction interval.
+As the coverage probability increases, the width of the interval grows larger, based on our test results for 70\%, 80\% and 90\%\,PIs.
+Assuming the errors follow either a Laplacian or Gaussian distribution, we expect the largest widening of the prediction interval to occur just before reaching 100\%, with a theoretical widening of the PI to infinity, as the probability approaches 100\%.

-By naively training models separately, the integrity of the PIs is not always maintained.
-Figure~\ref{fig:example2} shows that the median forecast does not always lie within the predicted PI, for example at the peak around 2022-04-23 or 2022-06-03 for product 3.
-Such situations are more likely for low-demand products, whose trends contain more outliers and thus are difficult to model.
-Fixing the seed in computations of the median and PIs, as we suggested in Sec.\,\ref{sec: theory_to_implementation}, reduces the number of such rogue points by merely 11\% (see an example in Fig.\,\ref{fig:fixed_seed}).
-Nevertheless, their proportion is rather low, amounting to ca~3\% of predictions.
-On top of that, the lower probability PI can be wider that that of the higher at some points, as remarkably shown in the tail of the forecast for product 4.

-Finally, table~\ref{tab: PI width success} shows how well the prediction interval width and the prediction success-rate overlap.
-With only a minimal difference, the results averaged over 10 products suggest that indeed our method accurately finds lower and upper bounds for PIs.
+The PI coverage probability for the three tested widths is shown in Table~\ref{tab: PI width success}.
+The proportion of future realised values that fall within the PIs was counted for all daily forecasts of 15 product demand and 10 store revenues.
+Equal or slightly lower than the PI confidence level, the results suggest that indeed our method accurately finds lower and upper bounds on the probability distribution of forecasted quantity.
+We note the coverage is virtually perfect when we train the model of the same size to predict different percentiles separately, instead of using the multiloss function (which is more efficient for our purposes).